aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/fonts/get_script_font/_index.md

 | :- | :- | :- |
 | script | **str** | The BCP-47 script code (e.g., "Latn", "Cyrl", "Jpan") used to identify a writing system. |

-### Examples

-This example demonstrates how to retrieve the font assigned to the Cyrillic script in the presentation theme.

 ### See Also